salihciftci/docps/README.md

 docps is basic docker process state web application.
 Written with Go.

+It's basically gathering `docker ps -a` but without Commands and Ports and serving.

 ### Why?
 -Too lazy to ssh.
 -Want to check with my phone.